 Syllabus: Development of students' awareness of self and society through engaging with text and lived experiences; students' practice of critical and engaged citizenry; induction of students into specific communicative practices that characterise higher education.
+Examination: Examined within the institution

-Community Engagement Project Credits: 8 (80 notional hours)
+Community Engagement Project

+8 (80 notional hours) Credits:

-CESM Code: 190102 Syllabus: To cultivate social responsibility by engaging students in the planning, implementation and evaluation of a community engagement project.
+Syllabus: To cultivate social responsibility by engaging students in the planning, implementation and evaluation of a community engagement project.